 If you want to develop this exercise step by step, you can use the sample file called Sts.txt, Which at the end of the article can indicate how to obtain.

 CivilCAD can import coordinates in point format from different nomenclature, in this case we will use data from a survey that has been generated in a txt file, where the points are separated by columns, in the following format: Point number, X coordinate, Y coordinate, Elevation and detail.

-This is done with: CivilCAD> Points> Land> Import
+This is done with: CivilCAD> Points> Terrain> Import

 In the panel that is shown, we choose the option NXYZ, Since we are interested in importing the descriptions, we chose the Annotate description option.

-Select accept with the button OK And we chose the file, which in this case is called «Sts.txt«.
+Select accept with the button OK And we choose the file, which in this case is called “Sts.txt“.
 The process starts importing points and after a few seconds, a message should appear at the bottom indicating how many points have been imported.
-In this case you should indicate that you imported 778 points.
+In this case it should indicate that you imported 778 points.

-In order to see the points, an Extent type Zoom is required.
-Well with the respective icon or on the keyboard using Z> enter> X> enter.
+To be able to see the points, it is necessary to perform an Extent type Zoom.
+Either with the respective icon or on the keyboard using Z> enter> X> enter.